Ivorforce/Monoteny/README.md

 # Monoteny

+#### NOTE: Monoteny is in its early development.
+The documents refer to features as if done, although the implementation does not reflect it.
+A language spec does not exist because the language design is highly exploratory.
+Feel free to browse nonetheless.

 Welcome to the mathemagical land of Monoteny!

 Monoteny is a programming language intended for making libraries.
 It transpiles to many other programming languages and ecosystems so nobody needs to reinvent the wheel!